alkonosst/SettingsManagerESP32/README.md

 ## Constructors and initialization

-This library makes use of [X-Macros](https://en.wikipedia.org/wiki/X_macro) to make the code maintainable and escalable.
+This library makes use of [X-Macros](https://en.wikipedia.org/wiki/X_macro) to make the code maintainable and scalable.
 You can easily add, edit or remove a setting in the same place.

 ### Step 1: Defining your settings in a macro